 This city is scattered with charming public art and the architectural works of O’Neil Ford, and the chamber welcomes visitors to see it all with multiple tour options and sample itineraries.
 One such tour is the North Texas Horse Country Tour, which embraces Denton’s location as an area populated by several hundred horse farms, including breeding and training facilities.
 For the ultimate experience, take a guided behind-the-scenes tour.
 Its itinerary includes facilities and ranches in nearby towns like Nocona and Weatherford.

-Nocona, named after Comanche warrior Peta Nocona, is known for cowboy boots and baseball gloves.
+Nocona, named after Comanche chief Peta Nocona, is known for cowboy boots and baseball gloves.
 Their gloves and other sports equipment are still made there today; if you’ve ever wondered how a baseball glove is made, you can stop in for a tour of the Nokona baseball glove factory.
-The boot and athletic goods sectors of the company are both part of the magnificent Leather Goods Collection at the Tales ’n’ Trails Museum, where you can also hear stories of the Native Americans, agriculture, Western heritage and the oil and gas industry in Montague County.
+The boot and athletic goods sectors of the company are both part of the magnificent Leather Goods Collection at the Tales ’N’ Trails Museum, where you can also hear stories of the Native Americans, agriculture, Western heritage and the oil and gas industry in Montague County.

 For history, art, shopping and delicious food, you don’t have to stay in DFW.
 There are little towns scattered through the Prairies and Lakes region that are bursting with places to see and activities to enjoy.